Phil Mustard

-Philip Mustard (born 8 October 1982) is an English cricketer who most recently played for Gloucestershire and has also represented England.
+Philip Mustard (born 8 October 1982) is an English cricketer.

+Background

+Mustard was educated at Usworth Comprehensive, and is a keen football fan who played at Manchester United until aged 13, and then Middlesbrough FC until aged 15, and he continues to play during the winter months.

+Domestic career

+Mustard played for Durham and subsequently Gloucestershire, and also represented England.
 Mustard is a left-handed batsman and wicketkeeper, with a style likened to that of Australia's Adam Gilchrist.
 Following success for Durham with both gloves and bat, averaging 49.61, and after an injury to England's keeper Matt Prior during the 2007 Twenty20 World Championship, Mustard was called up to the England squad to face Sri Lanka in the winter ODI series.
 He was named captain of Durham in May 2010.